DDG-51 Arleigh Burke-class

 The ships are equipped with the MK-41 Vertical Launching System (VLS), which fires a combination of up to 96 Standard surface-to-air, Tomahawk surface-to-surface missiles and VLA antisubmarine missiles; and AN/SQQ-89 Undersea Warfare System, with a bow-mounted AN/SQS-53C sonar system.

-Flight IIA, introduced in fiscal year 1994, includes the addition of two helicopter hangars that will each accommodate a Seahawk (SH-60B) undersea warfare helicopter.
+Flight IIA, introduced in fiscal year 1994, includes the addition of two helicopter hangars that each accommodate a Seahawk (SH-60B) undersea warfare helicopter.
 This major upgrade program also has the LAMPS MK III Undersea Warfare Control System, with helicopter landing and replenishment facilities for the SH-60B.
 The new design also features a zonal electrical system, an advanced water purification system, and other shipboard improvements.

 The potent offensive and defensive capabilities of Aegis destroyers are achieved with maximum survivability.
 Extensive topside armor is placed around vital combat systems and machinery spaces, and a large-waterplane-area hull form significantly improves seaseeking ability.
 Acoustic, infrared and radar signatures have been reduced, and vital shipboard systems are hardened against electromagnetic pulse and over-pressure damage.
 A comprehensive Collective Protection System guards against nuclear, chemical and biological agents.
 State-of-the-art propulsion and damage control systems are managed by an all new fiber-optic data multiplexing system.

-Truly multi-mission combatants, Aegis destroyers are the most balanced surface warships ever built, with the weapons, electronics, helicopter support facilities, and propulsion, auxiliary and survivability systems to carry out the Navy’s missions today, and into the next century.
+Truly multi-mission combatants, Aegis destroyers are the most balanced surface warships ever built, with the weapons, electronics, helicopter support facilities, and propulsion, auxiliary and survivability systems to carry out the Navy's missions today, and into the new century.